‘Nature abhors a vacuum’,1 thus Aristotle’s negative and incomplete statement.

 If I’ve got an unresolved problem (experienced as a sort of black hole) I can do one of two things.
 Either I can try to resolve the problem, i.e. fill the black or grey hole and make it white or colourful.
 That takes time and energy, sometimes a lifetime.
 Or I can invent a fiction, i.e. a virtual reality, that purports to resolve my problem, sort of paper over the black hole with a smiley face.
 That fiction is useful, indeed expedient, hence sweet, in that the problem, having been resolved, I can get on with or improve my life.2

 If a question (or need) can’t be answered (or satisfied) it as it were leaves a vacuum (i.e. a turbulence free, hence black hole).
 And that vacuum, because uncertain, is experienced as uncomfortable, indeed unpleasant.
-It’s that discomfiture that drives an individual either to fill the vacuum with facts (i.e. specific turbulences or hide (i.e. fill) the vacuum behind (i.e. with) a fiction.
+It’s that discomfiture that drives an individual either to fill the vacuum with facts (i.e. with specific turbulences) or hide (i.e. fill) the vacuum behind (i.e. with) a fiction.

 However, since such fictions, i.e. confidence tricks, are fundamentally untrue, albeit useful, they are eventually reality tested and either a true fact or another fiction fills the vacuum and so again eliminates distress.10

 Most social, philosophic and religious truth statements11 are fundamentally fictions made even more useful (thus promising salvation, like a Ponzi scheme) because they tend to include social behaviour modification templates.
-Indeed, most behaviour modification templates12 are embedded within an (allegedly) irrefutable fiction13 so that the behaviour modifications can’t be challenged or can be challenged only by those not put off by crucifixion, stoning or incarceration in a Chinese re-education camp curtesy of comrade Xi, the current son of heaven.
+Indeed, most behaviour modification templates12 are embedded within an (allegedly) irrefutable fiction13 so that the behaviour modifications can’t be challenged or can be challenged only by those not put off by crucifixion, stoning or incarceration in a Chinese re-education camp curtesy of comrade Xi, the current son/dictator of heaven.

 Useful fictions, like for instance angels, are (white) lies that (for the time being, i.e. until a more useful fiction is created) satisfy basic human needs, specifically emotions, and inspire one to behave.
-Since no one yet has survived death or peered into the absolute because unperturbed ground state of becoming,14 the useful fiction is deemed a fact by the majority, operating as echo chamber, since it has the merit of being useful and distracting from the horror of inevitable extinction.
+Since no one yet has survived death or peered into the absolute because unperturbed ground state of becoming,14 the useful fiction is deemed a fact by the majority, operating as echo chamber, since it has the merit of being useful and distracting from the horror of not knowing.

 ‘Those who know speak not, since by speaking they might upset those not ready to know;15 and those who speak, since they are speaking in fables, know not.’